Holomorphic curves in Stein domains and the tau-invariant: Introduction

-To obstruct a knot $K \subset S^3$ from being slice one can look at its double branched cover $\Sigma(K)$.
-If the knot $K$ is slice then $\Sigma(K)$ bounds a rational homology ball $X$, namely the double branched cover of $D^4$ along a slice disk.
+To obstruct a knot $K$ in $S^3$ from being slice one can look at its branched double-cover $\Sigma(K)$.
+If the knot $K$ is slice then $\Sigma(K)$ bounds a rational homology ball $X$, namely the branched double-cover of $D^4$ along a slice disk.
 This observation has been used by Lisca \cite{Lisca} to confirm the slice-ribbon conjecture for many interesting classes of knots.
 His work uses Donaldson's theorem and relies on some heavy, but elementary arithmetics.

-One of the main limitations of Lisca's technique is that, for reasons that are not related to the topology of the knot $K$, the double branched cover $\Sigma(K)$ may bound a rational homology ball.
-This is the case of the Conway knot for example, whose double cover can be expressed as surgery on a slice knot.
+One of the main limitations of Lisca's technique is that, for reasons that are not related to the topology of the knot $K$, the branched double-cover $\Sigma(K)$ may bound a rational homology ball.
+This is the case for the Conway knot for example, whose double-cover can be obtained by surgery on a slice knot.
 To obtain further information one can look at the pull-back knot $\widetilde{K} \subset \Sigma(K)$.
-Indeed, if a knot is slice not only $\Sigma(K)=\partial X$ for some rational homology ball $X$ but one can also find a smooth disk $\Delta \subset X$ with $\partial \Delta =\widetilde{K}$.
+Indeed, if a knot is slice, not only $\Sigma(K)=\partial X$ for some rational homology ball $X$ but one can also find a smooth disk $\Delta \subset X$ with $\partial \Delta =\widetilde{K}$.
 This leads to the following question.